 Locate your site on the maps (see below) and park temporarily nearby.
-The sites are marked with 2 letters, indicating the sector, and 2 numbers.
+The sites are marked with two letters, (indicating the sector), and two numbers.
 (See below).

-If there are only 2 numbers, it is expected that you will know what road you are standing on.
-If you are in Oxford Street for instance, all the sites can be assumed to have an OX prefix to the 2 numbers you see.
+If there are only two numbers, it is expected that you will know what road you are standing on.
+If you are in Oxford Street for instance, all the sites can be assumed to have an OX prefix to the wo numbers you see.
 Make sure you are at the correct site

 Walk around and find out where your site is and assess any access issues.

 Where is the closest parking you can get to for your setup operations?